-That Vignon 15, up till 1204, was a traditional symbol that artists invariably used in their images of Christ, other than the images to be seen in Cappadocia and Constantinople, is evidenced by the fact that it is featured in His image seen in the mosaics and icons of Italy, such as the eleventh century' Christ in Majesty' to be seen in the Abbey church of San Pietro Al Monte Civitate fig 43, and also in the mosaics of Torcello Cathedral.
+That Vignon 15, up till 1204, was a traditional symbol that artists invariably used in their images of Christ, other than the images to be seen in Cappadocia and Constantinople, is evidenced by the fact that it is featured in his image seen in the mosaics and icons of Italy, such as the eleventh-century Christ in Majesty to be seen in the Abbey church of San Pietro Al Monte Civitate (fig 43), and also in the mosaics of Torcello Cathedral.
 Mark 15 has also been recorded in images in Greece, Sicily the Balkans and Russia.

-The mosaic decoration of the Monastery church of Daphni, near Athens, dates to the last quarter of the eleventh century and too is the work of Constantinople.
-The disquieting Pantocrator in the dome sends the message 'You sin if you dare' and records Vignon 15 fig 44; it is also to be seen in the mosaic of 'the Baptism fig 45 and the' Ride into Jerusalem' fig 46.
-Mark 15 can also be seen in His image in the Pantocrator of Hosias Lucas in Phocis.that dates to the eleventh century, but here the work is thought to have been that if Byzantine Slavonica fig 47.
+The mosaic decoration of the Monastery church of Daphni, near Athens, dates to the last quarter of the eleventh century and is also the work of Constantinople.
+The disquieting Pantocrator in the dome sends the message "You sin if you dare" and records Vignon 15 (fig 44); it is also to be seen in the mosaic of the Baptism (fig 45) and the Ride into Jerusalem (fig 46).
+Mark 15 can also be seen in the image of the Pantocrator of Hosias Lucas in Phocis that dates to the eleventh century, but here the work is thought to have been that of Byzantine Slavonica (fig 47).

-A mosaic of 1143 in the narthex of the church of La Matorana in Palermo shows Christ with mark 15 placing the crown on Roger 11 as the Norman King of Sicily fig 48.
+A mosaic of 1143 in the narthex of the church of La Matorana in Palermo shows Christ with mark 15 placing the crown on Roger II as the Norman King of Sicily (fig 48).
 Greek artists in mosaic settled in Sicily and were responsible for the decoration of the Cathedral of Cefalu that included the more benign image of the Pantocrator with mark 15.
-This impressive mosaic in the apse that dates to 1148 is thought to have been of Greek workmanship though the expression and the treatment of the image does not follow the format of Constantinople, having its own Sicilian concept.fig 49.
-In the Capella Palatine there is over the entrance to the Sacristy a mosaic of the 'Ride into Jerusalem', 1143, and here too His image shows mark15 fig 50.
-Greek artists in mosaic were responsible for the decoration in the Cathedral of Monreal 1174-1182 and here mark15 shows in the Pantocrator and again in the 'Death of the Virgin' fig 51.
-As an indication as to how widespread mark15 had become in the images of Christ there is in the Cathedral of the Dormition a depiction of His image with mark15 in Tempera on a wooden panel.
-Though the image conforms to that now generally accepted its concept differs markedly to that of Constantinple.
+This impressive mosaic in the apse that dates to 1148 is thought to have been of Greek workmanship though the expression and the treatment of the image does not follow the format of Constantinople, having its own Sicilian concept (fig 49).
+In the Capella Palatine there is over the entrance to the Sacristy a mosaic of the "Ride into Jerusalem", 1143, and here too the image shows mark 15 (fig 50).
+Greek artists in mosaic were responsible for the decoration in the Cathedral of Monreal 1174-1182 and here mark 15 shows in the Pantocrator and again in the "Death of the Virgin" (fig 51).
+As an indication as to how widespread mark 15 had become in the images of Christ there is in the Cathedral of the Dormition a depiction of His image with mark 15 in Tempera on a wooden panel.
+Though the image conforms to that now generally accepted, its concept differs markedly to that of Constantinple.